kaaproject/kaa/doc/Customization-guide/How-to-contribute/index.md

 Feel free to use all of the contribution options:

-- Join [Kaa StackOverflow](http://stackoverflow.com/questions/tagged/kaa) to provide feedback, make features and functionality suggestions, ask questions, help other community members, and get in touch with our engineering team.
+- Join [Kaa StackOverflow](http://stackoverflow.com/questions/tagged/kaa) to find answers to common user questions and ask your own Kaa-related questions.
-- Use [Jira](http://jira.kaaproject.org/browse/KAA/) to report bugs, issues and other problems you have come across using Kaa.
+- Use [Jira](http://jira.kaaproject.org/browse/KAA/) to provide feedback, make features and functionality suggestions, and help other community members.
-Please provide as much detail as possible so that the reported issue can be resolved effectively.
+When reporting bugs, issues, and other problems you have come across using Kaa, please make sure you provide as much detail as possible so that the reported issue can be resolved effectively.
 - Contribute to Kaa project on [GitHub](https://github.com/kaaproject/kaa).

 ## Contribute to source code